 Also keep in mind that you will be very busy as a post-baccalaureate student, balancing a challenging course load with a variety of work, family and personal commitments.
 It may be extremely difficult to add a significant number of meaningful shadowing, volunteering, leadership or clinical experiences in your schedule while enrolled in classes.
 Plan ahead and start these experiences early!

 Complete the Transfer Common Application and Supplemental Application.
 Additional details on the application process will be posted here in mid-January.

 Prospective applicants who would like to use military education benefits should email the Veterans Certification Officer via email at email@example.com.

-Applications must be received by March 1 for Fall quarter 2013 admission (application deadline will move to February for fall quarter 2014 admission) and November 10 for winter quarter admission.
-Applications received after these dates will be considered as space allows.
+Applications deadlines parallel those of Undergraduate applications.
 When the program is closed for admission for the upcoming term, a notification will be posted at http://www.seattleu.edu/scieng/advising/pre-health/.
-Admissions decisions will be sent as early as April 1 for fall quarter and December 1 for winter quarter.
+Admissions decisions will be made on a rolling basis.
 Applicants will be notified by letter from the Office of Admissions.

 For more information about our graduation rates, the median debt of students who completed the program, and other important information, please click here.